callumflack/callum-flack-design/content/posts/2017-12-13-designers-should-code.md

 date: December 21, 2017
 ---

-<p class="Intro">"Should designers code?" is a well-debated question in the digital product industry because it's difficult to apply fine design sensibility to software products.
+<p class="intro">"Should designers code?" is a well-debated question in the digital product industry because it's difficult to apply fine design sensibility to software products.
 As a visual designer, the more agency you have in the product design process, the better the product (and more valuable you'll become).
 That's reason enough to learn to code.</p>

 Good visual designers notice the look, feel and flow of a digital product in emotional and actionable terms.
 Good frontend developers simulate programs in their minds and notice the programming patterns and systems used to make a product.
 There's not much left over to think about design sensibility when you're simulating a computer in your head.
 And vice versa, a designer will scream if they find themselves in Vim mode.
 Digital designers and frontend developers are fundamentally divergent.